Which of the following events does not occur during prophase of m... | Channels for Pearson+

 1

-Understand the stages of mitosis: Mitosis is divided into several stages: prophase, metaphase, anaphase, and telophase.
-Each stage has specific events that occur.
+Understand the stages of mitosis: Mitosis is divided into several phases: prophase, metaphase, anaphase, and telophase.
+Each phase has distinct events that occur.

-Identify the events of prophase: During prophase, the chromosomes condense and become visible, the mitotic spindle begins to form, and the nuclear envelope starts to break down.
+Identify the events that occur during prophase: During prophase, the chromosomes condense and become visible, the mitotic spindle begins to form, and the nuclear envelope breaks down.

-Recognize the event that occurs in metaphase: Chromosomes align at the metaphase plate during metaphase, not prophase.
+Recognize the event that occurs during metaphase: Chromosomes align at the metaphase plate during metaphase, not prophase.

-Compare the given events with the stages: Match each event to the correct stage of mitosis to determine which event does not belong to prophase.
+Compare the events listed in the problem with the known events of prophase: The problem lists events that occur during prophase and one event that occurs during metaphase.

 Watch next